Did you know…

 SHJC has 2 Torahs that survived the Holocaust.
 Both are in cases in the sanctuary.

-Meyer Steinberg was SHJC’s first Ritual Vice President and continues to be our Gabbai for Shabbat services.
+Meyer Steinberg z”l was SHJC’s first Ritual Vice President and continued to be our Gabbai for Shabbat services until his passing in June 2021.

 In 1962 Groundbreaking of SHJC synagogue building at 2600 New York Avenue.